 - 1. A student may appeal a grade derived from a singular course event as outlined below: - a.
-Any student who has an issue with a grade resulting from an individual course event (i.e. test, pop quiz, term paper, etc.) must attempt to resolve the matter with the faculty member who assigned the grade.
-Appeals must be made within three
+Any student who has an issue with a grade resulting from an individual course event (i.e. test, pop quiz, term paper, etc.)

-- b.
+- must attempt to resolve the matter with the faculty member who assigned the grade.
+Appeals must be made within three working days from the date the graded process is returned or made known to the student. - b.
 In the event the matter cannot be resolved, the student may appeal the grade following the outline below: - i.
-The student shall present the appeal in writing to the Department Chair/Program Director of the area in which the contested grade was awarded within three working days of the faculty member's response. - iii.
-The Department Chair/Program Director shall confer with the student and the instructor to seek a resolution of the appeal within three working days of receipt of appeal.
-If the instructor happens to also be the Department Chair/Program Director, then the appeal should be submitted to the appropriate Assistant Vice President providing administrative supervision for the course. - iii.
-Should the Department Chair/Program Director and student fail to reach a satisfactory resolution, the Department Chair/Program Director shall forward the appeal to the appropriate Vice President providing administrative supervision for the course within three working days. - iv.
+The student shall present the appeal in writing to the Department Chair/Program Director/Program Coordinator of the area in which the contested grade was awarded within three working days of the faculty member's response. - ii.
+The Department Chair/Program Director/Program Coordinator shall confer with the student and the instructor to seek a resolution of the appeal within three working days of receipt of appeal.
+If the instructor happens to also be the Department Chair/Program Director/Program Coordinator, then the appeal should be submitted to the appropriate Assistant Vice President providing administrative supervision for the course. - iii.
+Should the Department Chair/Program Director/ Program Coordinator and student fail to reach a satisfactory resolution, the Department Chair/Program Director shall forward the appeal to the appropriate Assistant Vice President providing administrative supervision for the course within three working days. - iv.
 The decision of the Assistant Vice President providing administrative supervision for the course shall be made within three working days and the decision shall be considered final.